What's that Lassie? There's a drink in the well?

 What Is a Well Drink or Well Liquor?

 Well liquor is lower-cost liquor that a bar uses more frequently in mixed drinks than the top-shelf brands.
 Well drinks are the mixed drinks made using this liquor.
 Do your customers request a particular brand of liquor when ordering a cocktail?
 If not, you will likely be serving a well drink.
-Bars should choose to use these liquors more often since it keeps liquor costs to the bar down.
+You should stock a bar and choose to use these liquors more often since it keeps liquor costs to the bar down.
+This is particularly true if your bartenders stick to the standard pours.

 Some more expensive cocktail bars will actually use more expensive brands in their wells.
 Understand that the prices in a bar are generally reflected in the quality of the liquors they use.
 If a rum and Coke is only $5, it probably isn’t made with top-shelf rum.